+Liang was a postdoc in the groups of Drs.
+Chinfei Chen and Mark Andermann at Harvard Medical School and will be Assistant Professor in the Department of Neuroscience at Yale School of Medicine, as of January 2020.
 Liang received her B.S. in mathematics and physics from Tsinghua University in China.
 She then moved to the United States and completed her M.S. and Ph.D. in applied physics at Stanford University under the supervision of Drs.
 Liqun Luo and Mark Schnitzer.
 During her graduate work, Liang studied the functional organization and information processing of the fruit fly olfactory circuitry, using two-photon imaging and optogenetics.
 She was supported by a Stanford Graduate Fellowship and a Lubert Stryer Stanford Interdisciplinary Graduate Fellowship.
-In June 2014, Liang joined the groups of Drs.
-Chinfei Chen and Mark Andermann at Harvard Medical School for her postdoctoral training.

 “State-dependent influences on retinogeniculate ensemble activity”